redbrick-ai/redbrick-blog/2025-07-14-FAST-brush/2025-07-14-FAST-brush.md

 This tool allows you to iteratively "scribble" on a structure with a paint brush.
 Based on these scribbles our model will generate a 3D segmentation of the targeted structure.
 You can run this process iteratively to refine your segmentations.

-This is our most powerful segmentation tool yet and we can't wait for the medical imaging industry to try it.
+This is our most powerful segmentation tool yet and we can't wait for you to try it.

 ## RedBrick AI Boost